akitsu-sanae/cman/Readme.md

 C++ is a build system and package manager for C++.

+# How to install

+1. run `cargo build --release`
+2. add your shell config file `export CMAN_CONFIG_PATH="$HOME/.config/cman"`
+3. run 'sudo sh ./setup.sh'

+# How to use

+* cman new ... make cman project directory and create some initial files.
+* cman build ... create Makefile from cman.toml and then run `make`
+* cman run ... run `make run`
+* cman clean ... run `make clean`

+and so on...

 # Copyright
 Copyright (C) 2016 akitsu sanae.
 Distributed under the Boost Software License, Version 1.0.